Client Presentations: 6 Tips for Better Results

 The right presentation can help your company establish familiarity with potential clients and demonstrate authority in your area of business.
-As entrepreneur and best-selling writer Seth Godin points out on his blog, “The topic of the talk isn’t you, the topic of the talk is the audience, and specifically, how they can use your experience and knowledge to achieve their objectives.”
+As an entrepreneur and best-selling writer Seth Godin points out on his blog, “The topic of the talk isn’t you, the topic of the talk is the audience, and specifically, how they can use your experience and knowledge to achieve their objectives.”

 For example, if your prospective client is active on Instagram and Pinterest, your presentation should include high-quality photos.
 If they have a YouTube channel, go ahead and use a video in your pitch.
 Knowing how the company presents itself to the world can keep you a step ahead of the competition.

-You did the research and feel pretty good about the information you gathered.
-Now it’s time to create.
 You’ll want your company’s voice to have a chance to shine through—after all, you’re trying to sell your services, too—but ultimately, the presentation should be tailored to the prospective client.
 This is a perfect opportunity to show how this partnership can be a success.

 Although every company is different, there can be similarities in tone within specific industries.
 Lucy Alexander at HubSpot points out that the type of information you’re including in your presentation can help to determine your design.
 Knowing this, there are certain design choices you can make to help get you started.